Discover simple ways for how to learn drawing

 Let's start applying what we learned about the language of shapes in the previous lesson and start creating more atmospheric and moody drawings.
 By focusing not only on the shapes that make up the structure of our subject, but also the shapes created by light and shadow.

 Drawing themes, will help you develop a body of work.
 Essential if you're trying to get into art school or animation school.

 Also, each of these lessons builds upon the previous lesson.
 So it helps to go through the lessons in order.

 Drawing is observation

 Knowing how to see is an essential part of learning how to draw.
-From this point on, strive to base all of your drawings should be based on observations.
-Don't draw what you think something looks like, draw what they are.
-Draw what you see.
+Strive to base all of your drawings on observations.

 Forget everything you know about whatever you’re looking at.

-That tree, for example, is not a trunk with branches and leaves.
+For example if you're looking at a bird.
+It's not just a bunch of feathers.
 Instead, it's a completely unique collection of light, shadows, and textures.
-Completely unique from any other tree you’ve seen before.
+Completely unique from any other bird you’ve seen before.

-Essentially, drawing is one of those skills where you need to jump in and learn by doing.
+Essentially, drawing is one of those skills where you need to jump in and learn by seeing and doing.